Burscough Priory Academy: Operation

 In 1967, there were plans to convert the school into a junior comprehensive school to cater for 11-14 year olds, which would have marked the end for the school as a secondary school.
 The proposals caused concern around the area, particularly at the prospect of children in Burscough needing to travel to Ormskirk, with over 1,200 Burscough parents signing a petition.
 Burscough councillor T. Tyrer noted that the "break in education at the age of 14" was not desirable and that the school was, at that time, less than ten years old with the necessary facilities and equipment to cater children up to the age of 16.
-A committee meeting in October 1967 had voted in favour of the school becoming a comprehensive school that could carer for students up to the age of 13 as an interim measure, with the expectation that from 14, students transfer to schools in Ormskirk.
+A committee meeting in October 1967 had voted in favour of the school becoming a comprehensive school that could cater for students up to the age of 13 as an interim measure, with the expectation that from 14, students transfer to schools in Ormskirk.
 Other considerations were to convert the site into a primary school, while it was understood that significant extensions would be necessary if the decision to become a comprehensive school up to the age of 16 was decided.
 The uncertainty in the school's future meant that warning were issued about teachers who may seek appointments elsewhere, particularly if conversion to a primary school, which would have required "many adaptions" and wasted equipment, were to be realised.
 A petition during the latter part of 1967 collected around 1,200 signatures from those opposed to closing the school in its then present form.
 The school was later threatened with closure in 1969 under plans for comprehensive education, until a late reprieve in November 1969 due to an increase in pupil numbers.

 Although small in size in comparison to other secondary comprehensive schools in West Lancashire, the school has seen several expansions since its construction.
 As well as a ROSLA building being constructed in the early 1970s which facilitated the increase in capacity to 750 pupils, the school was also extended in 1976.
 It then became known as Burscough Priory High School.
 During this time the roll expanded to over 800 pupils with the comprehensive intake.